JerryD10/independent.study/testing/README.md

         ```
             opunit verify -c ../test/opunit.yml
         ```
-    * You can also run the following command
+    * You can also run the following command _(Note: The following command can be run from another directory too.
+Just make sure the path to the checks file is modified.)_
         ```
             opunit verify vagrant_test -c ../test/opunit.yml
         ```